InverterNetwork/contracts/docs/Modules/ListAuthorizer_Documentation.md

 `function addToAuthorized(address _who) external`

 This function adds a new address to the list of authorized addresses.
-It is essentially a relay function that routes the function call via the proposal.

 #### Parameters